OpenGHz/clash_wsl2_tools/README.md

 proxy_check
 ```

-If failed, you can modify your Windows firwall first according to the error information.
+If failed, you can modify your Windows firewall first according to the error information.

 5. Start proxy: